luhang-HPU/poseidon-docs/source/HPU/CKKS.md

 **Description**： CKKSEncoder is a class for encoding and decoding CKKS encryption schemes.

 **Parameters**：
-- **paramLiteral**: ParametersLiteral,indicates the encryption parameter used to calculate context information.
+- **paramLiteral**: Indicates the encryption parameter used to calculate context information.

 **Functions**：
 ```c++